24 Jun 2025

 How far back can insurers check medical records?

-You also have the option to request to see a copy of the medical report sent, at any time within 6 months of the date the doctor sends it to Legal & General.
+You also have the option to request to see a copy of the medical report at any time within 6 months of the date the doctor sends it to L&G.

-Do life insurance companies always check your medical information with your doctor?
+No, life insurance companies do not always need to check medical records with a doctor.

 Related Articles